Brigandish Brig"and·ish adjective Like a brigand or freebooter; robberlike.

 Goldsmith.

-Brightly Bright"ly adverb 1.
+Brightly adverb 1.
 Brilliantly; splendidly; with luster; as, brightly shining armor.
 2. With lively intelligence; intelligently.
 Looking brightly into the mother's face.

 Hawthorne.

-Brightness Bright"ness noun [ Anglo-Saxon
+Brightness noun [ Anglo-Saxon

 beorhines .
 See